 This combined area is one of the largest concentrations of development, population, and services in the Broads.
 It has a range of shopping, employment opportunities, leisure and health facilities and relatively frequent rail and bus services.
-Although there is little undeveloped land (aside from gardens and public spaces), there has long been a gradual renewal and replacement of buildings and uses within the area, and there is a limited number of derelict or underused sites ripe for redevelopment.
+Although there is little undeveloped land (aside from gardens and public spaces), there has long-been a gradual renewal and replacement of buildings and uses within the area, and there is a limited number of derelict or underused sites ripe for redevelopment.
 The development boundary excludes areas identified as open space and includes boatyards and other development on the south (Wroxham) bank.
-It also complements the Hoveton Town Village Centre policy (PUBHOV5) to continue the focus of retail and related development in the village centre.
-Parts of the area are at risk of flooding.
-The relevant Local Plan and National Planning Policy Framework Policies will apply, and a site flood risk assessment may be required to establish the degree of risk.
+It also complements the Hoveton Town Village Centre policy (PUBHOV5) in continuing the focus of retail and related development in the village centre.
+Parts of the area are at risk of flooding and the relevant Local Plan and National Planning Policy Framework Policies will apply.
+A site-specific flood risk assessment may be required to establish the degree of risk for any planning applications.